Huskia/M5-HSD-35510S/README.md

 sudo apt update
 sudo apt install raspberrypi-kernel-headers
 ```
 Then create a new folder wherever you want and create 3 files: "Makefile", "panel-xxx-xxx.c", "vc4-kms-dsi-xxx.dts".
-You can refer to the source code below.
+You can refer to the source code.
 When you finish these files, run `make` and it will start building automatically.
 If build success, a "panel-xxx-xxx.ko" file will show in folder.
 Next bulid device tree and copy them to corresponding folder.
 ```
 dtc -@ -I dts -O dtb -o vc4-kms-dsi-xxx.dtbo vc4-kms-dsi-xxx.dts